Table of Contents Show

 An average one-bedroom apartment in the metropolitan area ranges from $2500 to $3500 per month.

 Housing costs are a major budget line item when it comes to making a move to Vancouver.
 The increased rates in the housing sector have caused chaos.
-Many people fear they won’t purchase a property in the City of Vancouver.
+Many people fear they won’t purchase a property in Vancouver.

-To cover their extra costs, house owners convert their secondary suites into rental facilities for overseas students.
+House owners convert their secondary suites into rental facilities for overseas students to cover their extra costs.
 This enables them to earn additional income.

-The cost of these basement rentals is seemingly lesser by 20-30% depending on the area.
+The cost of these basement rentals is seemingly less than 20-30%, depending on the area.

 Owning property in Vancouver requires a loaded bank account.
 The prices start from $1.6M and go up to $3M if the property is a typical family home.

-Ethnic restaurants, excellent coffee, and engaging music in Vancouver are a few of the many reasons why people are drawn to Vancouver.
+Ethnic restaurants, excellent coffee, and engaging music are a few reasons why people are drawn to Vancouver.

 2. Cost Of Housing Outside Of Vancouver